5 Australia players to watch at the World Cup

 The Crystal Palace captain has made 43 appearances for Australia.

 Tommy Oar has moved quickly up the football ranks, joining the A-League’s Brisbane Roar at the start of the 2008-09 season and being named the best young player in the country the following year.

 The 22-year-old winger first played for Australia against Indonesia in 2010 but didn’t make it to the World Cup in South Africa.
 His did score against Japan in a 1-1 draw in last year’s qualifiers, however, keeping Australia on course for the World Cup.

 Playing for FC Utrecht in the Netherlands gives Oar the advantage of seeing many of the Dutch players he’ll face in the first round.

-Mat Ryan appears to be Postecoglou's first choice to fill the big and well-worn shoes of Mark Schwarzer, who turned down a chance to play at a third World Cup when he retired from international football in November.
-Ryan was the starter in Australia's last international friendly on home soil.
+Mathew Ryan is the likely first choice to fill the big and well-worn shoes of Mark Schwarzer, who turned down a chance to play at a third World Cup when he retired from international football in November.

-The 22-year-old Ryan moved from the A-League last year to Club Brugge in Belgium, where he has improved under the tutelage of Michel Preud'homme.
+The 21-year-old Ryan moved from the A-League last year to Club Brugge in Belgium, where he has improved under the tutelage of Michel Preud’homme.